Asteroid Software

 Here you can customise the output of your list by selecting — if you don’t want to change this every time, your customisations will become the default, so you only have to do this once:

-For example, a pure zodiac listing from Aries to Pisces is the 360˚ listing,
+For example, a pure zodiac listing from Aries to Pisces is the 360º listing,

-An aspect listing, for example, 120˚ will show all asteroids huddled together that produce conjunctions and trines to any planetary position or point you’re investigating by its zodiac degree;
+An aspect listing, for example, 120º will show all asteroids huddled together that produce conjunctions and trines to any planetary position or point you’re investigating by its zodiac degree;

-• Paste the asteroids directly from the clipboard into a blank TextEdit page on the Mac side (which maintains the columns and glyphs formatting).
-I also like to ‘Select All’ ⌘A and BOLD the text ⌘B.
+- Paste the asteroids directly from the clipboard into a blank TextEdit page on the Mac side (which maintains the columns and glyphs formatting).
+If you prefer, you can also ‘Select All’ ⌘A and BOLD the text ⌘B.

-You may not think you need the full set of Named asteroids, but would you really want to miss out on some of the newer ones such as #249521 Truth?
-Truth was the 249,521st asteroid to be discovered, so would not likely show up in smaller sets of asteroids provided by some software developers.
+You may think you don’t need the full set of Named asteroids, but would you really want to miss out on some of the newer ones such as #249521 Truth?
+Truth was the 249,521st asteroid to be discovered (there are millions up there, most without names yet!), so would not likely show up in smaller sets of asteroids provided by some software developers.

 Lastly, I keep a PDF of my personal asteroid list, in Zodiac order, in my Apple Books app, so the list is available to me on all my Apple devices.
 So, when references pop up in life, I can look them up in real time.
 (Ever the researcher!)